There are three layers to unfreedom or authoritarian thinking that is sweeping the world today.

 1) On the surface…

-…we see populism, xenophobia, racism, extremism, erosion of democracy, self-appointed strongmen promising illiberal states – and it is tempting (and immediately rewarding) to jump on these symptoms.
+…we can see populism, xenophobia, racism, extremism, anti-semitism, eroding support for democracy and human rights, and self-appointed strongmen promising illiberal states – and it is tempting (and immediately rewarding) to jump on these symptoms.

 Unfreedom can take many shapes, but it would be naïve to believe that the rush towards the usual, instinctive solutions (left- or rightwing populism, religionism, nationalism, protectionism, communitarianism, authoritarianism, socialism etc.) cover vastly different things.